mrunalnshah/mrunalnshah/README.md

 - 📫 How to reach me : **mrunalnshah@protonmail.com**

-- ⚡ Fun fact : **I CAN LOOK AT THE SKIES,OCEANS, LANDSCAPES FOR HOURS**
+- ⚡ Fun fact : **I can look at the skies, oceans and landscapes for hours**

 <h3 align="left">Connect with me:</h3>
 <p align="left">